parthask/parthask/README.md

 - 🔭 I’m currently working on ... http://sjinnovation.com/
 - 🌱 I’m currently learning ...
 AWS + Drupal
 - 👯 I’m looking to collaborate on ...
-AWS and Druapl
+AWS and Drupal
 - 🤔 I’m looking for help with ...
 AWS Serverless Development
 - 💬 Ask me about ...
 AWS, Leadership, Self Branding
 - 📫 How to reach me: ... https://www.linkedin.com/in/partha-sarathi-kundu/